 General travel tips for visiting Bahrain

-- Demonstrations and civil unrest can occur – such gatherings should be avoided
+- Demonstrations and civil unrest can occur though not common in 2020 – such gatherings should be avoided

 - On the other hand, terrorism is extremely unlikely and general crime levels are considered very low

 - Photo ID must be carried with you at all times

 - Female travellers may want to check this safety advice from adventure travel specialists World Nomads

 See our regional guide to culture and religion – coming soon

 When is it best to visit Bahrain